 Travel alerts at level 4: Do not travel

-Use a small location geo tracker while traveling.
-Keep it in your pocket or hang it around your neck.
-Keep it always with you.
-Set the safe route and let your family or friends track you and know when you turn aside from your scheduled route.
+Use a small, portable GPS tracker while traveling.
+Keep it in your pocket or wear it around your neck.
+Set your planned route so family or friends can monitor your location in real time and be alerted if you stray from your scheduled path, helping ensure your safety.

-Visit the Travel Safe Abroad for more detailed information about the safety level in specific towns and places in Mexico, v
+Visit the Travel Safe Abroad site for more detailed information about safe travels.

 Or dial the toll-free (in Mexico) number 01-800-006-8839.